lakshmi-kannan/kafka-sashafied/contrib/rest/README.md

 Rationale
 ---------
-Kafka high level Producer and Consumer APIs are very hard to implement right.
+Kafka High level Producer and Consumer clients are very hard to implement right.
-Rest endpoint gives access to native Scala high level consumer and producer high level clients.
+Rest endpoint gives access to native Scala high level consumer and producer high level clients allowing non-JVM languages to use the features of the high level clients.

 Formats